Role & Responsibilities of Internal Audit

 Structure of Internal Audit

-The Internal Audit Unit has six staff in total: a Head of Internal Audit and five Auditors.
-These operate from two offices, one in Dublin and a second office in the Financial Shared Services in Killarney, Co Kerry.
+The Internal Audit Unit has four staff in total: a Head of Internal Audit and three Auditors.
+These operate from two offices, one in Dublin and the other in Financial Shared Services in Killarney, Co Kerry.

-The Head of Internal Audit will report to the Internal Audit Committee on a regular basis, as agreed in the context of the Annual Work Programme, and in particular circumstances, as requested by the Internal Audit Committee/ Accounting Officer.
+The Head of Internal Audit reports to the Internal Audit Committee on a regular basis, as agreed in the context of the Annual Work Programme, and in particular circumstances, as requested by the Internal Audit Committee or the Accounting Officer.

 The Department of Justice and Equality has shown its commitment to the highest standards of corporate governance by the establishment of an Audit Committee in January 2004.
-The Audit Committee role and responsibilities are outlined in its terms of reference/audit charter.
+The Audit Committee role and responsibilities are outlined in its terms of reference and audit charter.

 The role of the Audit Committee among others is to advise the Secretary General and the officials of the Department on the adequacy and effectiveness of the systems and internal financial controls operating within the Department.

-The Audit Committee is made up of five members: a chairman and four independent members.
-The members of the Audit Committee bring a significant level of private and public sector experience with them and contribute to the ongoing development and effectiveness of corporate governance in the Department of Justice and Equality.
+The Audit Committee comprises five members: a chairman and three independent members and one departmental representative.
+The members of the Audit Committee bring a significant level of private and public sector experience with them and contribute to the ongoing development and effectiveness of the control framework in the Department of Justice and Equality.

 Department of Justice and Equality

 |Phone:||+ 353 1 602-8499|

 For a more detailed description of the Internal Audit function, please read the following document: Internal Audit within the Department of Justice, Equality and Law Reform (PDF - 64KB)